tmavroeid/docker-builder/README.md

 - [Technologies](#technologies)

 ## Introduction
-This project is about a python tool automating operations with docker containers by utilizing the Docker Remote API.
+This python tool automates operations with docker containers by utilizing the Docker Remote API.
 This python tool implements the following:

 - Building a Docker Image from a given Dockerfile and an application (a ‘Hello world’ web application)
 - Starting a few instances of the Docker Image in different containers